sqm/simple_breadcrumbs/README.md

 # HasBreadcrumb

-This gem produces a series of links in a breadcrumb format.
+This gem extends models in Rails to provide a `breadcrumb_parent` and `breadcrumb_name` method to any model.
+It also provides a view method, `breadcrumb()`, which shows the links to the page and its parents in a breadcrumb format.

 ## Installation